stephenh/stephenh.github.com/_posts/2018-03-16-are-classes-and-prototypes-that-different.markdown

 TypeScript Adds Some Nuances
 ----------------------------

-Somewhat tangentially, TypeScript's type system is impressive and is blurring the lines a bit, as with things like union types, it can now model "mix types A and types B together" , e.g.:
+Somewhat tangentially, TypeScript's type system is impressive and is blurring the lines a bit, as with things like intersection types, it can now model "mix types A and types B together" , e.g.:

 ```javascript
 function makeDogFly(d: Dog): Dog & Flyable {